 Getting there: Yoyogi Park is near JR Line’s Harajuku or Yoyogi Station, and Tokyo Metro’s Meiji-Jingumae Station

-Located just under an hour by train from Shinjuku, Mount Takao is home to several hiking trails, some of which are leisurely ones which will take you to the summit.
+Just a one-hour train ride from Shinjuku is Mount Takao.
+It’s home to several hiking trails, some of which are leisurely ones that will take you to the summit.
 On clear days, you may even catch a glimpse of Mount Fuji looming in the distance.
 If you’re not up for a hike, you can also catch the tram or chairlift up and down for your Takao experience without breaking a sweat.

 Getting there: From Shinjuku Station, take the train operated by Keio Railways and alight at Takaosanguchi Station